The Bachelor of Archaeological Practice (Honours) requires the completion of 48 units, which must consist of:

 ARCH4001 An Introduction to Cultural and Environmental Heritage

 HONS4100 Final Honours Grade will be used to calculate the Class of Honours and the Mark.
 It will be calculated using the formula: Σ (mark x units) / Σ units, giving NCN and WN a nominal mark of zero

-4. with the written approval of an identified supervisor for the thesis THES4102
+written approval of an identified supervisor for THES4102 Thesis

 Commonwealth Supported Place (CSP)

 For further information on International Tuition Fees see: https://www.anu.edu.au/students/program-administration/fees-payments/international-tuition-fees

 ANU offers a wide range of scholarships to students to assist with the cost of their studies.